asararatnakar/fabric_v1_Chaincode_instructions/README.md

-# How to test Fabric V1.0 Chaincode
+# How to test hyperledger fabric V1.0 chaincode from CLI

 #### How to test your chaincode from Vagrant :
 You wrote some chaincode on Fabric V1.0 and now you wanted to quickly verify the functionality with default channel and with out any hassles of creating new channel etc ...?